How to prepare for e-asTTle

 The Ministry of Education is committed to ensuring all schools can access e-asTTle.

-If you do not already have access to e-asTTle and want to be set up for teacher-only access please contact the Ministry via the Ministry of Education Contact Centre at moe.contactcentre@minedu.govt.nz.
+If you do not already have access to e-asTTle and want to be set up for teacher-only access please contact the Ministry via the Education Service Desk at: servicedesk@education.govt.nz.

 e-asTTle for teachers only

 Teachers will be able to create, assign and mark tests and generate reports (excluding adaptive tests).
-Students will sit the tests using pen and paper, with teachers marking and entering the scores into e-asTTle (as is currently done with asTTle version 4).
+Students will sit the tests using pen and paper, with teachers marking and entering the scores into e-asTTle.

 What steps should we take to prepare for e-asTTle?